eclipse-pass/pass-docker/invenio-rdm/README.md

 - You must have Python v3.8 or greater installed.
 - You must have the `invenio-cli` python tool installed and available in your PATH.  https://inveniordm.docs.cern.ch/install/cli/

-Run the following commands in order to start your new InvenioRDM instance:
+Run the following commands in order to start the InvenioRDM instance:

 ```console
 ./build.sh